window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-2074205-1');

 Facebook Please "like" FunBeaches on Facebook!

-The Fish Chart below will give you an estimate of when the fish are running in the Myrtle Beach area
+The Fish Chart below will give you an estimate of when the various fish are running in the Myrtle Beach area

 Another good source of information is Pilot's Home Grand Strand Fishing Reports.